iosdevzone/IDZSwiftCommonCrypto/README.md

 A Swift wrapper for Apple's `CommonCrypto` library.

-If you're using Swift 2.0 please use the `swift2.0` branch.
+Only use this branch if you need `swift1.2` support.
+The `swift2.0` branch will be merged with master and development will concentrate on that branch.

 Using `IDZSwiftCommonCrypto`
 ----------------------------